-- PARABLE #20: Parable of New Wine / New Wineskins and New Garment / New CLOTH - Jesus teaches a significantly different perspective on the conditions under which God will grant mercy to an individual.
-He also teaches a different perspective on the basis upon which God will grant mercy to an individual.
-He teaches that mercy will come because of him and his intercession on one's be-
+- PARABLE #20: Parable of New Wine / New Wineskins and New Garment / New CLOTH - Jesus teaches a significantly different perspective on the conditions under which God will accept an individual.
+He also teaches a different perspective on the basis upon which God will accept an individual.
+He teaches that divine acceptance will come because of him and his intercession on the individual's behalf, not on the basis that individual's Law-obedience.
+And acceptance will be granted to anyone whose heart is genuinely and authentically turned toward God, and not to the one obeys the Law flawlessly.
+So, just as new wine requires a new wineskin to contain it, Jesus's new understanding of the basis and condition of God's acceptance requires an entirely new perspective on (and attitude toward) Law-obedience and religious piety.